igama/docs.binaryedge.io/docs/api-v1.md

 Details about an Scanner.
 List of recent events form the specified host, including details of scanned ports, payloads and tags.

-**Note**: Querying CIDRs is available for paid subscriptions only.
-When using CIDR, the number of credits that will be spent correspond to the number of targets that returned results.
-Example: a request for a /24 (256 targets) in which only 200 targets have results, will decrement 200 credits.

 *Parameters*

 * target: [String] target IP address or CIDR up to /24